 1953-54: Ford gives up, new shareholders take over, the Ebro brand is born

 The name carried a quiet joke.
 Ford UK sold its trucks under the brand Thames — after the river that flows through London.
-The new Spanish owners, looking for a parallel, picked Spain’s longest river: Ebro.
-The first Ebro truck, launched in 1955 with 3.5 tonnes of payload, was technically a Ford Thames Trader with a Spanish badge bolted on.
-The early Ebro range was, in engineering terms, a near-exact copy of the British Ford trucks, built using machinery imported from Ford’s UK operation.
+The new Spanish owners, looking for a parallel, picked Spain’s largest river: Ebro.
+The first Ebro truck, launched in 1955 with 3.5 tonnes of payload, was a direct adaptation of the British Ford Thames truck range.
+The first Ebro tractor, the Ebro 38 of 1955, ran a 4-cylinder 3,600 cc engine, 38 horsepower, 6+2 gearbox, and was a direct descendant of the British Fordson family (New Major, Power Major, Super Major).
+Technological nationalisation was slow, but it started.

 The iron mine, or how you built a truck factory in Franco’s Spain

-What happened next captures the Spain of the 1950s better than any history textbook.
+What happened next captures Spain in the 1950s better than any textbook.

-In 1955, with Motor Ibérica freshly created and the first Ebro trucks rolling out the door, the company hit a bureaucratic wall typical of the Franco regime: the authorities wouldn’t grant it enough foreign currency to import specialised machinery from the United Kingdom.
+In 1955, with Motor Ibérica freshly created and the first Ebro trucks coming out of the doors, the company ran into a bureaucratic wall typical of the Franco regime: the authorities wouldn’t grant it enough foreign currency to import specialised machinery from the UK.
 Spain was internationally isolated, hard-currency reserves were minimal, and the Ministry of Industry rationed every dollar and every pound through layers of paperwork.

 Motor Ibérica’s solution?
 They bought an iron mine.

 The logic was crude but devastating: if the state won’t give me hard currency, I’ll generate it myself.
-Export iron ore to markets that pay in pounds and dollars, pocket the foreign exchange, and use it to buy machinery from Ford and Perkins in Britain.
-The company went from being a truck manufacturer to running a mining operation in less than a year, all to dodge the autarky imposed by Franco’s economic policy.
+Export iron ore to markets that pay in pounds and dollars, pocket the foreign exchange, and use it to buy machinery from Ford in the United States and Perkins in Britain.
+The company went from being a truck manufacturer to running a mining operation in less than a year, all to dodge Franco’s autarky.
 To round off the picture: until 1960, the selling price of every Ebro truck and tractor had to be approved by the Ministry of Industry before going to market.
-You built the truck, calculated the cost, and before you could sell it a civil servant decided whether your asking price was acceptable.
+You built the truck, you calculated the cost, and before you could sell it a civil servant decided whether your asking price was acceptable.

 This wasn’t a free enterprise.
 This was a private company operating inside a permanently directed economy.
 And yet, the production figures that followed look like those of a modern multinational.